DanielaManozca/Calgary-s-Crime-statistics/README.md

 4. Analysis and Insights
 The visualizations provided insight into crime trends over the years, helping answer questions like:

-### What is the most common crime in Calgary?
+###What is the most common crime in Calgary?
-### Which community is most affected by crime?
+###Which community is most affected by crime?
-### How have crime rates evolved over the last five years?
+###How have crime rates evolved over the last five years?
-### Are any crime categories rapidly increasing?
+###Are any crime categories rapidly increasing?

-## Installation
+##Installation
 To run the code and replicate the analysis, follow these steps:

-Requirements
+###Requirements

 Python 3.x
 Pandas
 Matplotlib
 Seaborn
 Numpy

-## Conclusion
+##Conclusion

 Through this project, we have gained insights into how crime events and social disorder correlate over time in Calgary.
-The visualizations allow us to track crime trends and investigate how these trends evolve, potentially aiding policymakers, law enforcement, and community leaders in making data-driven decisions.
+The visualizations allow us to track crime trends and investigate how these trends evolve, potentially aiding policymakers, law enforcement, and community leaders in making data-driven decisions